 We All Deserve...
 A Warm Dry Bed.

-To find out if the shelter is open during the active bad weather season,
+To find out if the motel program will be weather-activated during the active bad weather season,

 call the Hotline, 1.888.915.8111.
 For all other questions, call 626.797.2402.

 The Bad Weather Shelter first opened in 1986 in response to the emergency needs of homeless persons in Pasadena.
 These were individuals who for a variety of reasons lacked adequate refuge during the cold and wet winter months.
-The shelter was located at the Salvation Army gymnasium until 1989 and then moved to its present location in the gymnasium of the Pasadena Covenant Church.
+The shelter was located at the Salvation Army gymnasium until 1989 and then moved to the gymnasium of the Pasadena Covenant Church.

 The first director of the shelter was Dr. Joe Colletti whose vision, care and energy made the shelter possible.
 In 1989 the shelter became an official program of Friends In Deed.